-Gillian joins the GUW in December 2016 and is responsible for leading and managing player development, provision of coaching and the competitive programme for elite players and national teams.
+Gillian joined the GUW in December 2016 and is responsible for leading and managing player development, provision of coaching and the competitive programme for elite players and national teams.

 Fiona commenced a two year contract with the GUW in November 2013.
 She is responsible for designing and carrying out research among golf clubs, golfers and potential golfers and disseminating the findings, as well as analysing publicly available data which may give insights into the golf market.
 Prior to joining the GUW, Fiona spent over 20 years in academia, where she specialised in sports marketing research.

 David joined the GUW team in January 2016 and is responsible for the management of Championships run under the auspices of the Golf Union of Wales.
 After graduating from Birmingham University reading Applied Golf Management Studies, he spent three years working for The PGA and their National Tournament Department prior to moving to the GUW.
 David also holds AA status PGA Membership and is a level 3 qualified R&A referee.